 The recent volatility on the global stock markets is leaving many experts puzzled.
 While there are surely many factors that influence the worth of stocks, I’d like to propose that the ecological perspective should take a more prominent place in economics in the coming decades, given the predicted increasing scarcity of resources.

 Before we start, here’s a quick distinction between stock investors and stock speculators.
 Investors are the type that buy a share of a company and hold it for a while, which supports a cause they expect to grow.
 Their goal is to earn money by investing in profitable businesses.
 They navigate and serve the system that way, though they can also damage it if they have too much power.
 Speculators, on the other hand, are people who buy and sell in very short time spans, anticipating market dynamics.
 They amplify the movements for their own gain, and by that put others in poverty.
-They are the kind that should kill themselves in whichever way they consider most appropriate.
+Their role is essentially parasitical, living only for as long as they keep the system alive.
 Investors are those who’ll need the ecological insights.

 While we arrive at the limits of the global capacity to sustain our demands, we can expect increasing scarcity of water, food, climatically stable zones and raw materials.
 A recent example of how this impacts markets is the El Niño effect on the global prices of numerous food products.
 Understanding ecological processes helps assess the economic value of scarity driven market systems, because ecosystems deal with scarcities on a day to day basis.